-DWAC has been endorsed by the Chair of IUCN Species Survival Commission Crocodile Specialist Group and Director of Wildlife Management International (Australia) for undertaking the crocodile management service.
+The Corporation has been endorsed by the Chair of the IUCN Species Survival Commission Crocodile Specialist Group and Director of Wildlife Management International (Australia) to undertake the estuarine crocodile monitoring service.

 Estuarine and freshwater crocodiles are an important part of north and central Queensland’s wetlands, freshwater and marine areas.
 They are often the largest predator in these areas and help to maintain the overall health and balance of these ecosystems.

 Estuarine crocodiles live mainly in tidal reaches of rivers, as well as in freshwater lagoons, swamps and waterways.
 They can occur along some of the beaches and around inshore islands.
 Estuarine crocodiles can be active at any time.

 Just because you can't see them, doesn't mean they are not there.
 Never take unnecessary risks in crocodile habitat.